All Products

 Variable Name

-Customize the variable name, ensuring it does not exceed 64 characters.
+Customize the variable name.
+Cannot exceed 64 characters.

 Code

 Customize the code, which serves as the variable's reference name.
 It begins with the fixed prefix dp_glb.
-The code must adhere to the following criteria:
+The code must meet the following requirements:

 • Must be globally unique.